 Reassembling the Upright Piano

-Once you’ve moved to your new location, follow the disassembly steps in reverse order to reassemble the piano.
+Once you’ve moved to your new location, follow the disassembly steps in reverse order to reassemble.
 Take your time and ensure each part is securely reattached.
 Having your labeled parts and screws will make this process smoother.

 Conclusion